SnowMelody/ScatterOverlay/README.md

 python ScatterOverlay.py -filename demo.csv
 ```

-You should see these plots being displayed.
+You should see these plots being displayed below.
+Overlapping regions are denoted in orange while non-overlapping points are identified as differential genes.
 ![alt text](https://github.com/SnowMelody/ScatterOverlay/blob/master/scatter.png)